 |504.09 Cell Phones and Electronic Devices (Revised 10/26/09)(Revised 4/14/14)||504.09A|

 |504.10 Anti-Bullying/Anti-Harassment:Students (Revised 9/29/08) (Revised 4/23/12) (Revised 7-16-13)||504.10A

-One of the main purposes of education is to develop each student’s maximum potential in a democratic society.
-In order to accomplish this objective, public schools must provide and maintain a school atmosphere that will encourage learning and help students develop responsibility in accordance with what is appropriate, decent, just, and respectful and fair to others.
+One of the purposes of education is to develop each student’s maximum potential in a democratic society.
+In order to accomplish this objective, public schools must provide and maintain a school atmosphere that encourages learning and helps students develop responsibility in accordance with what is appropriate, decent, just, respectful, and fair to others.

-Good discipline begins in the home, and it is a parent’s obligation and responsibility to set an example to encourage students to develop the proper attitude toward the school.
-The home and school must work together so that each student will develop into the best possible citizen.
+Good discipline begins in the home, and it is a parent/guardian’s obligation and responsibility to set an example to encourage students to develop the proper attitude toward school.
+Home and school must work together so that each student will develop into the best possible citizen.

 II.
 General Statements Relating to Maintenance of School Discipline

 A. Carrying out school procedures necessary for maintaining a scholarly, disciplined atmosphere is the joint responsibility of the Board, its staff, the pupils, and their parents/guardians.

 B. The District strives to create a climate of mutual respect and understanding between students, parents/guardians, staff, and community.